muratk5n/thirdwave/en/README.md

 ---

 Pro-life position isn't necessarily Christian; but it is definitely *Roman* (Catholic).
 Rome needed soldiers.
-Now Rome is gone, but some of its culture lives on, through the Church.
+Rome is gone, but some of its culture lives on, through the Church.

 ---